Tailor-made Luxury Holidays

 Location & Scenary

 The Maldives is a cluster of 26 coral atolls and is home to hundreds of islands where white sand, crystal clear water and gently swaying palm trees become a reality.
-Located in the Indian Ocean off the southwest coasts of India and Sri Lanka, The Maldives is home to arguably the best beaches in the world, and with it the most luxurious island resorts.
-With their consistent and unabated beauty, it’s easy to see why the Maldives has become the Mecca for honeymooners and couples and is home to some of the most incredible resorts and spas in the world.
+Located in the Indian Ocean off the southwest coasts of India and Sri Lanka, The Maldives have some of the best beaches in the world, and seriously luxurious island resorts.
+With their unabated beauty, it’s easy to see why the Maldives has become the Mecca for honeymooners and couples due to the incredible resorts and spas, where one can relax and unwind.

-For those with a restless twitch, there are plenty of hotels offering plenty of activities, from exhilarating water sports to stunning tennis courts looking out onto the ocean.
-The Maldives also ranks as an unqualified playground for diving and snorkelling.
-For your introduction to the deep seas, this collection of islands is the place to be on your beach holiday; the majority of resorts offer PADI qualification classes.
-The variety that exists is truly astounding as gargantuan caves, schools of bright coloured tropical fish and vast swathes of coral await you.
-Heading deeper and further out see manta rays and turtles as well as the world’s largest fish, the whale shark.
-The water remains at a balmy temperate all year round, making wetsuits rather unfashionable around here in these luxury Maldives holiday resorts.
+For the get-up-and-go among you, there are plenty of activities on offer, from exhilarating water sports to stunning tennis courts looking over the crystal blue sea.
+The Maldives is an unrivalled playground for diving and snorkelling.
+If this is your debut into to the deep seas, this is the place to be, as most resorts offer PADI qualification classes.
+Gargantuan caves, schools of bright coloured tropical fish and vast swathes of coral await you close to the shore, and swim further out to see manta rays and turtles as well as the world’s largest fish, the whale shark.
+The water stays a balmy temperate all year, meaning you won't have to struggle into a wetsuit!

 Year Round Destination